100prznt/Temp2IoT/README.md

 * [Wiki - Setup Arduino IDE for WeMos D1 mini](https://github.com/100prznt/Temp2IoT/wiki/Setup-Arduino-IDE)

 1. Clone or download the repository
-2. Put your credentials in the `src\Temp2IoT\WifiCredentials.h.template` file and rename the file to `WifiCredentials.h`
-3. Open the `src\Temp2IoT\Temp2IoT.ino` with the Arduino IDE
+2. Open the `src\Temp2IoT\Temp2IoT.ino` with the Arduino IDE
-4. Compile and upload
+3. Compile and upload
+4. Scan for WiFi networks and try to connect the WiFi with SSID: "Temp2IoT"
+5. Select your local WiFi from the list, enter your passwort an save the configuration
-5. Open the serial monitor (in Arduino IDE) to see the WiFi status and the applied IP address
+6. Open the serial monitor (in Arduino IDE) to see the WiFi status and the applied IP address

 ## REST API